DCGenomics/hackathon_v001_dnaseq/README_dnaseq_hackathon_pipeline.md

 dnaseq_hackathon_pipeline.sh
 ============================

 dnaseq_hackathon_pipeline.sh is designed to process human DNA-Seq data (such as exome sequencing).
 Specifically, it compares tumor vs. normal samples, outputs VCF files of variants unique to tumor samples.
-It is built around Cake (URL), and provides additional functionality and analysis by incorporating other bioinformatics tools into the pipeline.
+It is built around Cake (somatic.sourceforge.net), and provides additional functionality and analysis by incorporating other bioinformatics tools into the pipeline.

 This pipeline was written during the NCBI/ADDS NIH Hackathon, and should currently be considered a work in progress.